Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Connection to the Anderson model

-The problem with using the LLT-Anderson model in practice lies in the fact that the expansion coefficients $c_i^{(j)}$ have non-trivial \textit{signs}.
+One of the main problems with using the LLT-Anderson model in practice lies in the fact that the coupling strengths $t_{ij}$ have non-trivial \textit{signs}.
 Inspecting the exact eigenstates of $H$, we find that they can be expressed as purely real functions, but the signs of the wavefunction on the primary occupied domain and all its nearest neighbours certainly need not be the same.
-Localisation landscape theory gives us a way to compute the amplitude of the wavefunction on the nearest-neighbour domains, but tells us nothing about the signs.
+Localisation landscape theory gives us a way to compute the amplitude of the wavefunction on the nearest-neighbour domains at low energy, but tells us nothing about the signs.
 Since the LLT-Anderson model is a coherent one, phase information such as relative signs cannot be dropped at any cost.
-Thus for this model to be practically useful, one needs a method to deduce the signs of the wavefunction on the different domains in the NNC states.
+Thus for this model to be at all useful, one needs a method to deduce the signs of the wavefunction on the different domains in the NNC states.

 One idea that could be developed and used in the future is requiring the set of all NNC states to be approximately orthogonal.
 In a valley network with $N_D$ domains, we could represent all the NNC states as discrete vectors in $\mathbb{R}^{N_D}$ where the basis states are the domains and the amplitude is the average of the wavefunction on the domains in each state.
 The signs of all these entries are initially undetermined.
 One could pose a minimisation problem that requires the inner product of all states with an overlap (that is, all NNC state pairs where the strongly occupied domains are up to twice removed neighbours) to be as small as possible.
 We only need to solve for binary variables ($\pm1$), but the problem can easily be under-determined.
 This is a possible avenue to pursue in the future but we have not yet attempted to implement this idea.